kcx1/qsys-deploy/README.md

 ## License

-This extension is licensed under the ISC License.
+This extension is licensed under the MIT License.